department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 You can request a Board Appeal after an initial claim, Supplemental Claim, or Higher-Level Review decision.
 You can't request 2 Board Appeals in a row. <br>

+#### Is there a deadline for requesting a Higher-Level Review?

-You have one year from the date on your decision letter to request a Board Appeal, unless you have a [multiple party claim](/decision-reviews/multiple-party-claims/).
+You have one year from the date on your decision letter to request a Board Appeal, unless you have a [multiple party or contested claim](/decision-reviews/multiple-party-claims/).

 <br>